leonschoi/ClickCount/ClickCounter/3 ClickCounter User Guide.md

 # 3. ClickCounter User Guide

-Start ClickCount service by executing
+If the ClickCount service has been manually stopped, start again by executing

 ```BASH
 C:\> sc.exe start "ClickCounter"